Van Halen Lineup Changes: A Complete Guide

 Comparatively speaking, Van Halen have had fewer lineup changes than most bands in their peer group.
 While they've certainly seen their share of turnover at the lead singer position, where they went through David Lee Roth, Sammy Hagar, and Gary Cherone between 1985-99, the rest of the band has been fairly stable over the long run.

-Still, even with Alex and Eddie Van Halen sticking around over the long haul, there have been a number of comings and goings over the years, and we've chronicled all the major ones (in addition to a couple that casual fans may not remember) in our latest Lineup Changes post.
+Still, even with Alex and Eddie Van Halen sticking around over the long haul, there have been a number of comings and goings over the years, and we've chronicled all the major ones (in addition to a couple that casual fans may not remember) -- as well as looked at Hagar's two post-Van Halen bands, Chickenfoot and the Circle -- in our latest Lineup Changes post.
 Toss out all your brown M&M's -- here we go!